Reform, Alabama

-Reform (/ˈriːfɔːrm/; REE-form) is a city in Pickens County, Alabama, United States.
+Reform (/ˈriːfɔːrm/; REE-form) is a town in Pickens County, Alabama, United States.
 At the 2010 census the population was 1,702, down from 1,978 in 2000.
 It is located approximately halfway between Columbus, Mississippi and Tuscaloosa on U.S. Route 82.

 History

 Sparsely settled after statehood, Reform first received a post office in 1841.
 It wasn't incorporated until March 2, 1898, following the community getting train service via the Mobile and Ohio Railroad.
 According to tradition, the community was named from an incident when an evangelist paid the new settlement a visit, imploring the first settlers to "reform".

 On January 24, 1940, Reform set the record for the highest recorded snow depth for Alabama at 22 in.

 In May 1968, a mule train, part of the Southern Christian Leadership Conference sponsored Poor People's Campaign, stopped for two days in Reform before heading to Tuscaloosa, Alabama on its way to Washington, DC.

 On August 31, 2017, the area was hit by an EF2 tornado.
 The tornado touched down near Reform and tracked through Pickens, Lamar, and Fayette counties.
 Significant damage was also caused in the nearby community of Palmetto.